abaksy/pycask/README.md

 # pycask
-A log-structured disk-based key-value store implemented in Python
+A log-structured disk-based key-value store implemented in Python.

 This is an implementation of the BitCask database described in [this paper](https://riak.com/assets/bitcask-intro.pdf).
 The implementation is ideally independent of machine and environment considerations.